stephinehc/network-engineer-portfolio-v0.1/networking-roadmap/07-high-availability/example/README.md

 SRtr
 ip route 0.0.0.0 0.0.0.0 10.0.0.1 10
 ```
+The value 10 right beside the route is the administrative distance.
+We placed a value in order to prioritize the serial link.

 ## Verification
 ### Communication
   - Ensure employees from all departments can communicate and collaborate whenever necessary.